Information Regarding Pupil Premium

 The Pupil Premium is allocated to schools for children of statutory school age from low-income families who are known to be eligible for Free school meals (FSM): to children who have been looked after continuously for more than six months and to children whose parents are currently serving in the armed forces.
 This money is allocated to initiatives to ensure pupils reach their full potential, both academically and socially.
 This also includes pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
 Currently the Pupil Premium allocation is:

-Schools are free to spend the Pupil Premium as they see fit.
+Schools are free to spend the Pupil Premium according to their professional judgement.
 However we will be held accountable for how we have used the additional funding to support pupils from low-income families.
 We are required to publish online information about how we have used the Premium.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium and the extra support that they receive.

-For further information regarding the conditions of the 2018-2019 Pupil Premium grant then please click here.
+For further information regarding the conditions of the 2021-22 Pupil Premium grant then please visit:

 At Leigh Primary School: